apify/crawlee/README.md

 in the repository.

-To run the examples, just copy them into the directory where you installed Apify SDK using `npm install apify` and then run them by:
+To run the examples, just copy them into the directory where you installed Apify SDK using `npm install apify` and then run them by calling:

 ```
 node APIFY_LOCAL_STORAGE_DIR=./apify_storage 1_basic_crawler.js
 ```

-Note that it is necessary to set the `APIFY_LOCAL_STORAGE_DIR` environment variables in order to tell the SDK where to store its data and crawling state.
+Note that it is necessary to set either the `APIFY_LOCAL_STORAGE_DIR` or `APIFY_TOKEN` environment variables in order to tell the SDK how to store its data and crawling state.
+See [above](#local-stand-alone-usage) for details.

-Alternatively, if you're using the [Apify CLI](#local-usage-with-apify-command-line-interface-cli), you can copy and paste the source code of each of the examples into the `main.js` file created by the CLI, go to the project's directory and then run
+Alternatively, if you're using the [Apify CLI](#local-usage-with-apify-command-line-interface-cli), you can copy and paste the source code of each of the examples into the `main.js` file created by the CLI, go to the project's directory and then run it using:

 ```
 apify run